 Many people consider the rumba to be the most passionate and romantic dance on this list.
 It is incredibly complex and involves many different hip movements.

 A spicy swing dance set to big band music in which the man leads and the women encourage more men to ask them to dance.

 The man dances as if he was a bull, and the woman as if she was bullfighter.

-At every Fred Astaire Dance studio, the philosophy is simple and straightforward: learning how to ballroom dance should always be fun!
-We work with students of all ages and abilities, and help them realize their ballroom dancing goals in a fun, and friendly atmosphere.
+At Fred Astaire Dance Studios, the philosophy is simple and straightforward: learning how to ballroom dance should always be fun!
+We work with students of all ages and abilities, and help them realize their ballroom dancing goals in a warm, friendly and 100% non-judgmental atmosphere.